AdaCore/langkit-query-language/user_manual/generated/std.rst

 Builtin functions
 ^^^^^^^^^^^^^^^^^

+.. function:: unique(indexable)

+    Given a collection, create a list with all duplicates removed

+.. function:: pattern(regex, case_sensitive)

+    Given a regex pattern string, create a pattern object

-.. function:: print(val, new_line)
+.. function:: print(to_print, new_line)

     Built-in print function.
-Prints whatever is passed as an argument
+Prints the argument

-.. function:: img(val)
+.. function:: img(string)

     Return a string representation of an object

+.. function:: doc(value)

+    Given any object, return the documentation associated with it

+.. function:: reduce(iterable, function, init_value)

+    Given a collection, a reduction function, and an initial value reduce the result

+.. function:: document_builtins()

+    Return a string in the RsT format containing documentation for all built-ins

-.. function:: base_name(str)
+.. function:: base_name(file_name)

     Given a string that represents a file name, returns the basename

-.. function:: concat(lists)
+.. function:: concat(list)

     Given a list of lists or strings, return a concatenated list or string

-.. function:: reduce(indexable, fn, init)
+.. function:: map(iterable, function)

-    Given a collection, a reduction function, and an initial value reduce the result
+    Given a collection, a mapping function

-.. function:: map(indexable, fn)

-    Given an iterable object and a function, return the list resulting of the function application on each element of the iterable object: map(lst, f) -> [f(lst[1]), f(lst[2]), ...]

-.. function:: unique(indexable)

-    Given collection, remove all identical elements in order to have only one instance of each

-.. function:: doc(obj)

-    Given any object, return the documentation associated with it

-.. function:: profile(obj)
+.. function:: profile(val)

     Given any object, if it is a callable, return its profile as text

-.. function:: document_builtins()

-    Return a string in the RsT format containing documentation for all built-ins

 .. function:: document_namespace(namespace, name)

     Return a string in the RsT format containing documentation for all built-ins

-.. function:: help(obj)
+.. function:: help(value)

-    Given any object, return formatted help for it
+    Print formatted help for the given object

 .. function:: units()

-    Return an iterator on all units
+    Return a list of all units

 .. function:: specified_units()

-    Return an iterator on units specified by the user
+    Return a list of units specified by the user

-.. function:: pattern(regex, case_sensitive)

-    Given a regex pattern string, create a pattern object

 .. function:: node_checker(root)

-    Given a root, execute all node checker while traverse the tree
+    Given a root, execute all node checkers while traversing the tree

 .. function:: unit_checker(unit)

-    Given a unit, apply all the unit checker on it
+    Given a unit, apply all the unit checkers on it

 Builtin methods
 ^^^^^^^^^^^^^^^

-Methods for `Any`
+Methods for `AnalysisUnit`
-"""""""""""""""""
+""""""""""""""""""""""""""
-.. method:: Any.doc(this)
+.. method:: AnalysisUnit.doc(this)

     Given any object, return the documentation associated with it

+.. method:: AnalysisUnit.help(this)

+    Print formatted help for the given object

-.. method:: Any.img(this)
+.. method:: AnalysisUnit.img(this)

     Return a string representation of an object

+.. method:: AnalysisUnit.name(this)

+    Return the name for this unit

-.. method:: Any.print(this, new_line)
+.. method:: AnalysisUnit.print(this)

     Built-in print function.
-Prints whatever is passed as an argument
+Prints the argument

-Methods for `AnalysisUnit`
-""""""""""""""""""""""""""
-.. method:: AnalysisUnit.name(this)

-    Return the name of this unit

 .. method:: AnalysisUnit.root(this)